isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/skype-for-business-online-service-description/skype-for-business-online-service-description.md

 |Windows PowerShell  <br/> |Sì  <br/> |Sì  <br/> |Sì  <br/> |
 |Report di Skype for business online nell'interfaccia di amministrazione di Microsoft 365  <br/> |No  <br/> |N.<sup>4</sup> <br/> |N.<sup>4</sup> <br/> |

 > <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
 Lync 2013 Basic is available for all customers.
 The Lync Basic desktop client is a locally installed application that provides presence, instant messaging and conferencing features for Office 365 plans that include Skype for Business Online.
 Office 365 ProPlus, and Office 365 Enterprise E3 include the full Skype for Business (Lync) application, which include additional features including advanced telephony support, archiving &amp; compliance features.
 A Skype for Business Online license must be assigned for each user.
-Per ulteriori informazioni sulle funzionalità di Lync Basic, vedere [clients for Skype for business online](https://technet.microsoft.com/en-us/library/gg425836%28v=ocs.15%29.aspx)>
+Per ulteriori informazioni sulle funzionalità di Lync Basic, vedere [tabelle di confronto dei client desktop](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables).
 <br/><sup>2</sup> un utente di Skype for business online piano 1 può partecipare a una sessione di condivisione se l'utente è invitato da un utente di Skype for business online piano 2.
 <br/> <sup>3</sup> Archiving for Skype for Business Online depends on the Exchange In-Place Hold feature, which is not included in this plan.
 <br/><sup>4</sup> Tenants with a standalone Skype for Business Online plan can access reporting features if the tenant also has at least one active Exchange license, such as Exchange Online Plan 1 or Exchange Online Plan 2.